 Make it during mint season!
 Add mint to your grocery list while it’s in season.
 The growing season for mint is spring through fall in most areas, but find out where mint is in season near you here.

-👉 More pesto sauce recipes
+👉 More herb pesto recipes

 Minto Pesto Sauce

 - 2 cups mint leaves

 - ⅓ cup pine nuts or other nuts or seeds

 - ⅓ cup parmesan cheese or nutritional yeast if vegan